ssthurai/pdfc/README.md

   * 4: screen
 * `-o`or `--out` specifies the output file path.
 If not specified, input file will be erased.
 * `-b`or `--backup` creates a backup of the original file in case no output is specified to avoid erasing the original file.

+Usage (for newbies)

+copy the python script and save as pdfc.py.

+Now, you can use as follow.

+In the termial, type
+python3 pdfc.py -o out.pdf input.pdf

+Here, input.pdf is the file you want to convert.